codewithkate/1-project-admissions-analysis/README.md

-# Project 1: Standardized Test Analysis
+# Analyzing Standards in the Admissions Process

 ## Overview
 - [Background](#Background)